dan1306/btcTestnet/README.md

 On zero confirmations it seems like funds are not available for use and considered unconfirmed, but any confirmations greater than 0 seems to be considered confirmed.
 Generally, a transaction of  6 or more confirmations is considered completed and irreversible.

-For this reason on zero confirmations, there is an open lock with a colour red located in the top right section of that specific block's transaction.
+For this reason on zero confirmations, there is an open lock with a colour red located at the top right section of that specific block's transaction.
 On one to five confirmations the lock is still opened but the colour turns to dark yellow.
 On 6 or more confirmations the lock is closed with a green colour.

 Like the block cypher explorer, there are plans on adding a view which appears when you click a transactions hash.